 *** 2017 Israel Chemical Society Prize for Excellence ***

 Welcome to the website of Gershom (Jan M.L.)
-Martin and his somewhat delocalized research group.
+Martin and his research group at Weizmann.

 Our primary field of research is computational quantum chemistry.
 Our research philosophy is based on a “two-dimensional synergy”: